 The health and wellness of our employees is a critical component to the success of our business.
 Many of our larger facilities have on-site fitness centers and encourage healthy choices with various wellness challenge programs.
 These programs often include guest speakers on various topics, including mental health, heart disease, diabetes, and personal financial awareness.
 We also have vacation and sick leave policies that provide employees with flexibility to take time away from work for relaxation or to recover from illness.
-U.S. based employees have access to third-party counseling and mental health services at no cost to the employee when life events impact an employee.
+The majority of our employees (including all full-time employees in the U.S., Canada and the United Kingdom) have access to our employee assistance program which includes third-party counseling and mental health services at no cost to the employee when life events impact an employee.